gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 not be able to find it.
 This is a trick question.

-Can the pupils work out that inside `simpleio.ReadNumberFromKeyboard()` there has to be some sort of test to see if the user typed a number.
+Can the pupils work out that inside `simpleio.ReadNumberFromKeyboard()` there has to be some sort of test to see if the user typed a number?

-Can the pupils work out that there must also be some sort of repetition inside `simpleio.ReadNumberFromKeyboard()` that causes the program to keep asking for a number until the user types one.
+Can the pupils work out that there must also be some sort of repetition inside `simpleio.ReadNumberFromKeyboard()` that causes the program to keep asking for a number until the user types one?

 Selection will be the subject of the next lesson.